Office of the Governor

 Section 24-34-802(1)(c), C.R.S. specifies that the accessibility standards for individuals with a disability as established by these rules apply to public entities as defined in section 24-34-301(18), C.R.S.
 Public entities must fully comply with these standards established pursuant to section 24-85-103(2.5), C.R.S.

-The rules apply to all information and communication technology (ICT) that is in active use on or after July 1, 2024 and any ICT that is newly created, developed, acquired, or purchased on or after July 1, 2024.
-For ICT not in active use, the rules apply when the ICT is altered or updated, or when an accessible version is requested by an individual with a disability.
+The rules apply to all ICT that is in active use on or after July 1, 2024 and any ICT that is newly created, developed, acquired, altered, updated, or purchased on or after July 1, 2024.
+The rules also apply when an accessible version of ICT not currently in active use is requested by an individual with a disability.

 11.4 Definitions